Grilled Artichoke Hearts with Smoky Romesco and Lemon‑Garlic Aioli

 Tips from the kitchen

-Pat jarred artichoke hearts completely dry before oiling; excess moisture prevents good charring and causes flare-ups on the grill.
+Pat jarred hearts completely dry before oiling; moisture steams the surface and prevents a deep char.

 Adjust romesco texture

-Let the lemon-garlic aioli rest at least 30 minutes in the fridge so the acid and garlic mellow and integrate with the mayo.
+Let the lemon-garlic aioli sit at least 30 minutes chilled so the sharp garlic softens and the lemon ties into the mayonnaise.

 Variations & substitutions